<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 2. CloudwaysCDN

 CloudwaysCDN is an integrated CDN solution available through the Cloudways managed cloud hosting platform.
-It is designed to provide quick and reliable content delivery, especially for websites hosted on Cloudways.
 With a simplified configuration process, it targets small to medium-sized enterprises looking for a bundled, cost-effective performance boost.

 Price: By request.